 What is probate court?

-Probate court is a legal entity responsible for overseeing the distribution of a deceased person’s estate.
+A probate court is a legal entity responsible for overseeing the distribution of a deceased person’s estate.
 It validates wills, appraises assets, and ensures debts are settled before any inheritance is distributed to beneficiaries.
-The probate process ensures that the deceased’s wishes are honored and that the estate is fairly allocated according to the will or intestate laws.
+The probate process ensures that the deceased’s wishes are honored and that the estate is pretty allocated according to the will or intestate laws.

 What happens if there is no will?